OEUG99/Knowledge-Garden/pages/Study Guide___CompTIA Security +.md

 			- Security incidents occur when an organization experiences a breach of the confidentiality, integrity, and/or availability of information.
 			- Security professionals are responsible for understanding such risks and implementing appropriate designed controls to mitigate risks to an acceptable level.
 			- ### The DAD Triad
-				- The DAD triad is closely related to the ((65b5c362-a65b-4496-a9ed-e4e947d8d6e1)), however, the main goal of the DAD triad is to describve the three key threats to cybersecurity.
+				- The DAD triad is closely related to the ((65b5c362-a65b-4496-a9ed-e4e947d8d6e1)), however, the main goal of the DAD triad is to describe the three key threats to cybersecurity.
 				-
 -